All About Solar Thermal Installers and Technicians

 - Ancillary Support Technician

-Are There Job Opportunities for Solar Thermal Installers and Technicians?
+Job Opportunities for Solar Thermal Installers and Technicians

-New jobs are being produced at a rate of 9.6% which is lower than average.
-The Bureau of Labor Statistics predicts 4,100 new jobs for Solar Thermal Installers and Technicians by 2026.
-The BLS estimates 5,100 yearly job openings in this field per year.
+In the United States, there were 42,700 jobs for Solar Thermal Installer or Technician in 2016.
+New jobs are being produced at a rate of 9.6% which is above the national average.
+The Bureau of Labor Statistics predicts 4,100 new jobs for Solar Thermal Installer or Technician by 2026.
+The BLS estimates 5,100 yearly job openings in this field.

-What Tools & Technology do Solar Thermal Installers and Technicians Use?
+What Tools do Solar Thermal Installers and Technicians Use?

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Solar Thermal Installers and Technicians: